Contra (video game)

-is a run and gun video game developed and published by Konami, originally developed as a coin-operated arcade video game in 1986 and released on February 20, 1987.
+is a 1987 run and gun game developed and published by Konami for arcades.
 A home version was released for the Nintendo Entertainment System in 1988, along with ports for various home computer formats, including the MSX2.
-The arcade and computer versions were localized as Gryzor in Europe, and the NES version as Probotector in PAL regions.
+The arcade and computer versions were localized as Gryzor in Europe, and the NES version as Probotector in the PAL region.

 The arcade game was a commercial success worldwide, becoming one of the top four highest-grossing dedicated arcade games of 1987 in the United States.
 The NES version was also a critical and commercial success, with Electronic Gaming Monthly awarding it for being the Best Action Game of 1988.
 Several Contra sequels were produced following the original game.

 Gameplay

+Overview

 Contra employs a variety of playing perspectives, which include a standard side view, a pseudo-3D view (in which the player proceeds by shooting and moving towards the background, in addition to left or right) and a fixed screen format (in which the player has their gun aimed upwards by default).
 Up to two people can play simultaneously, with one player as Bill (the blond-haired commando wearing a white tank top and blue bandana), and the other player as Lance (the shirtless dark-haired commando with a red bandana).

+Controls

 The controls consists of an eight-way joystick and two action buttons for shooting (left) and jumping (right).
 When one of the protagonists jumps, he curls into a somersault instead of doing a conventional jump like in other games.
 The joystick controls not only the player's movement while running and jumping, but also his aiming.
 During side view stages, the player can shoot leftward, rightward or upward while standing, as well as horizontally and diagonally while running.
 The player can also shoot in any of eight directions, including downwards, while jumping.
 Pressing the joystick downwards while standing will cause the character to lie down on his stomach, allowing him to avoid enemy fire and shoot low targets.
 When the jump button is pressed while crouching on a higher platform, the character will drop down to a lower level.